 But for now I am put off learning spoken languages, and right now I’m focusing on BSL, but it’s a challenge, and you’re right, if you are in certain countries where if you speak the local language and they have a strong accent that’s hard, if they speak in English with their accent that’s also hard, so it’s a challenge that we all have to overcome, even more so for someone who is deaf.

-AHMED: Okay, okay, I don’t think that’s really gonna stop anyone, let alone deaf people, it’s a different kind of challenge in a sense.
+AHMED: Okay, I don’t think that’s really gonna stop anyone, let alone d/Deaf people, it’s a different kind of challenge in a sense.

 So what was the best and the worst experience you’ve had in your deaf travelling?

 Ed: Hmm, the worst one, I’ll start that first, we always like to end things on a really good note, the worst one is it’s a choice between two, I’ll go through them really, really quickly, the first one was actually on my second day of my eight month round the world trip.

 So I was walking down a street in Bangkok as well, and somebody came up behind me, flicked my cochlear implant off my ear, and I saw it fly off into the crowd, it was almost like I could see it in slow motion happening, and it landed in the middle of the street.

 I rushed forward to try and grab it, and I saw somebody’s foot actually step on to the external processor of my cochlear implant breaking it into different pieces.

 And this is the moment when I went, “oh wow, I’m only two days into my eight month round the world trip, and I can’t even hear properly now.”